vgiles/vg-website-src/content/works/_index.md

 type: "new"
 layout: "single"
 ---
 This page contains a list of works arranged by instrumentation.
 If the score is not linked herein, please contact me to obtain.
 Click the envelope.
+This does not (yet) contain fixed media and installation pieces.

 ### Solo